Life Insurance Over 50: What is the best life insurance for people over 50 years old?

 What are the two main types of life insurance, and how do they work?

 If you're shopping for life insurance over 50, it's important to understand how each type of life insurance protection works.
-That's the key to getting the amount of protection you need at an affordable price.
+That's the key to getting the amount of protection you need at an cost-effective price.

 Term life insurance provides coverage for a specific period of time or term - typically between 10 and 30 years.
 After that term, your insurance coverage is gone, and there's no value or payout.
 That's why it's sometimes called "pure life insurance," meaning it provides life insurance and nothing more.
 Term life insurance quotes are generally less expensive than permanent life insurance, which can build cash value (below).1